 It’s difficult to choose just one.
 In each of my roles, I have been fortunate to work alongside many colleagues who I admire.
 Each of them have different work styles and taught me different lessons.
 I try to apply the best insights I’ve learned from each of my career influences in my work.
 Collectively, their diverse voices, and the examples they set, guide me each day.

-I was also fortunate that my colleague, Joe Kuzneski, reached out to me when he joined Hinckley Allen last year.
+I was also fortunate that my colleague, Joe Kuzneski, reached out to me when he joined Hinckley Allen in 2016.
 We had an opportunity to work together previously, and when he began his new role here, he invited me to meet some of the team.
 The rest, as they say, is history.

 - What’s the best lesson you’ve learned about practicing law?